openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

                             'attribute'.format(squeeze_node.soft_get('name')))
 ```

-Refer to the `mo/front/common/replacement.py` for implementation details on how these front phase transformations work.
+Refer to the `mo/front/common/replacement.py` for the implementation details on how these front phase transformations
+work.

 ##### Node Name Pattern Front Phase Transformations <a name="node-name-pattern-front-phase-transformations"></a>
 Let's review a real life example before going into details how this type of transformations work.